-- Students who submit course work late but within 5 days of the due date will have work marked, but the grade will be capped at D- unless an application for mitigating circumstances is accepted. - Students who submit work later than 5 days but within 14 days of the due date will not have work marked unless they have submitted a valid claim of mitigating circumstances. - For full details of submission regulations see Taught Courses Regulatory Framework.
+- A student who submits course work late but within 7 days (one week) of the due date will have work marked, but the grade will be capped at D- unless an application for mitigating circumstances is accepted. - A student who submits work later than 7 days (one week) but within 14 days of the due date will not have work marked unless they have submitted a valid claim of mitigating circumstances. - For full details of submission regulations see Taught Courses Regulatory Framework.